Vx Best Practices

 VX Best Practices

 Golden rule: Always prefix tool commands with vx in vx-managed projects.
-Use vx.toml for project-level tool versions, commit vx.lock for reproducibility, and prefer templates over custom code when creating providers.
+Use vx.toml for project-level tool versions, commit vx.lock for reproducibility, prefer templates over custom code when creating providers, and prefer structured or compact output before reading large logs.

 General Principles